-Person of the Year was called as Man of the Year until the year 1999.It is ayearlysubject of the United States News publication Time which features and projects a person, a group,an idea, or an object so as tofor better or for worse; has done the most to influence the proceedings of the year."
+Today, let’s learn about the honor known as Time Magazine’s Person of the Year.
+Person of the Year was called as Man of the Year until the year 1999.It is a yearly subject of the US-based news publication Time which features and projects a person, a group,an idea, or an object so as tofor better or for worse; has done the most to influence the proceedings of the year."

 Process of Selection

-In spite of the name, the title is not just decided to individuals.
-The selection process not only included singles, whereas many pairs of people; such as married couples and supporting opponents, classes of individuals, even the computer ("Machine of the Year" in 1982), and "Endangered Earth" ("Planet of the Year" in 1988) have also been selected under the special year-end issue.
+In spite of the name, the title is not just limited to individuals.
+Winner of the title have included married couples, ideological opponents, classes of individuals, even the computer ("Machine of the Year" in 1982), and "Endangered Earth" ("Planet of the Year" in 1988) have also been selected under the special year-end issue.

-Since the beginning of the list every serving President of the United States has been nominated as a Person of the Year and won the title at least once with the exceptions of Calvin Coolidge.
-Most of them were named Person of the Year either the year they were voted or while they were in place of work.
+Since the beginning of the list, every serving President of the United States has been nominated as a Person of the Year and won the title at least once with the exceptions of Calvin Coolidge.
+Most of them were named Person of the Year either the year they were voted into office or while serving their term.

-However the only one to be given the title prior to being elected was Dwight D. Eisenhower, in the year 1944 as Supreme Commander of the Allied Invasion Force, this happened eight years before his election.
-Eisenhower subsequently received the title again in 1959, while he was in the office.
-Franklin D. Roosevelt is the only person to have received the title three times, first title as president elect in 1932 and later as the incumbent president for the years 1934 and 1941.
+However, the only one to be given the title prior to being elected was Dwight D. Eisenhower, in the year 1944 when he held the title of Supreme Commander of the Allied Invasion Force, eight years before his election to the Presidency.
+Eisenhower subsequently received the title again in 1959 while he was in the office.
+Franklin D. Roosevelt is the only person to have received the title three times, first as president elect in 1932 and later as the incumbent president for the years 1934 and 1941.